tuzumkuru/viam-api-integrations/README.md

 ## Plantnet-API

-The Pl@ntNet API service is a [tuzumkuru:viam-api-integrations:plantnet-api](https://app.viam.com/module/tuzumkuru/api-integrations/plantnet-api) service.
-It uses the [rdk vision API](https://github.com/rdk/vision-api) to implement the Pl@ntNet API.
+The Plantnet-API service is a vision service that uses API calls to classify images.
+It uses the [rdk vision API](https://github.com/rdk/vision-api) to implement the Plantnet-API.

+It also responds to get_detections calls to be compatible with transform camera module in which you can set the vision service and see the live results with a bounding box.
+For the bounding box, it returns the whole image size.

 ### Requirements